CharlesWiltgen/how-to-podcast/remote/index.md

 (🔥 = most popular choices)

+VoIP calls can be recorded using software or hardware.

 ## Multi-enders

 Some VoIP solutions also help automate “multi-enders” — a workflow where high-quality call recording is done on each participant’s side as well and then merged after.